Aider-AI/aider/aider/website/docs/usage/tips.md

 ## Creating new files

 If you want aider to create a new file, add it to the repository first with `/add <file>`, so aider knows this file exists and will write to it.
-Without this, aider might write the changes to an existing files, even when explicitly asked not to do this.
+Without this, aider might write the changes to an existing file, even when explicitly asked not to do this.

 ## For complex changes, discuss a plan first